BEExformer: A Fast Inferencing Binarized Transformer with Early Exits

 Of these, quantization has become quintessential for the deployment of NLP models with constrained resources \cite{Ref24}.
 Unlike most efficiency considerations that aim to reduce the number of layers, nodes, or parameters; quantization lowers the precision of the model’s memory representation \cite{rokh2023comprehensive}.
-In neural networks, quantization can be segregated as Post Training Quantization (PTQ) \cite{Ref29, Ref30, Ref31} wherein weights and/or activations are quantized post-training and Quantization Aware Training (QAT) \cite{Ref19, Ref25} that integrates quantization during the training process itself.
-QAT performs quantization on the weights and/or activations during the forward pass.
+In neural networks, quantization can be segregated as Post Training Quantization (PTQ) \cite{Ref29, Ref30, Ref31} wherein weights and/or activations are quantized post-training and Quantization Aware Training (QAT) \cite{Ref19, Ref25} which integrates quantization during the training process itself.
+QAT performs quantization of the weights and/or activations during the forward pass.
 During backpropagation, it uses full-precision latent weights and computes pseudo gradients to deal with zero gradient problem due to quantization.
 The class of neural networks employing 1-bit quantization is referred to as Binarized Neural Networks (BNN) and QAT in context to BNN is called Binarization-Aware Training (BAT) \cite{qin2023bibench}.
 It is an extreme form of quantization with 32x lower precision compared to float32 \cite{Ref18}.
 Although BNN seems to be a promising efficiency enhancement approach, only a handful of research works have been able to effectively implement it in the field of NLP \cite{Ref1, Ref2, Ref3}.
 Most of them have attempted BNN through KD from a full-precision LLM like BERT \cite{Ref1, Ref2}.
 Even though KD leads to a lightweight model, the training process itself is computationally as well as memory intensive \cite{Ref28}.
+Besides, BNNs with only single-bit weights and activations, have severely limited representational capacity, making it hard to mimic a full-precision teacher \cite{Ref46}.
 To the best of our knowledge, none of the works have attempted to devise a binarized transformer architecture from scratch.